rscohn2/IDP-docker-linux/README.md

 ## How python is installed into the image

-It uses miniconda as the installer and creates a conda environment in /usr/local/miniconda3/envs/idp.
-A symbolic link is created from /opt/conda and /opt/conda is added to the path.
+The dockerfile downloads/installs miniconda, and then creates a conda environment in /usr/local/miniconda3/envs/idp. /opt/conda is a a symbolic link to /usr/local/miniconda3/envs/idp and /opt/conda/bin is added to the path.

 ## How the docker images are built